Traffic Tickets Details

-Has your driver license been suspended or perhaps invalidated for non-payment of surcharges?
+Has your driver license been suspended or invalidated?
 Does this mean that you can no longer legally drive in Texas?
 Not necessarily!
 An Occupational Driver License, or temporary driver license, allows you to legally drive, even if your driver license has been suspended.
 The Law Office of Todd E. Tkach can help you obtain an Occupational Driver License to get you back on the road, legally.

 Keeping You Driving ...
 Legally!

 What is an Occupational Driver License?
 This is a special restricted driver license, designed for those who have had their driver licenses suspended.
 Occupational Driver Licenses are not uncommon but require proof of certain criteria to obtain.
 The law authorizing Occupational Driver Licenses is a recognition that, for many people, driving is essential and necessary.
 Especially when you consider the penalties for driving with a suspended driver license.

 The penalties for driving without a valid driver license are quite severe.
 A first conviction for driving with a suspended license is a Class C misdemeanor (the equivalent of a traffic ticket) and carries a high fine.
 If you are stopped a second time for driving while license suspended, the State may file the charge as a Class B misdemeanor, which carries a range of punishment of up to 6 months in jail and/or a $2,000.00 fine.

 Who qualifies for an Occupational Driver License?
 First, you must have held a valid Texas Driver's License that was suspended.
 If you never had a Texas Driver's License, you can’t get an Occupational Driver's License.